ailtonbsj/task-manager-with-accessibility/README.md

-# task-manager-with-accessibility
+# Task Manager with accessibility
-Task Manager with accessibility for III Vale Web Livre
+This app is for an workshop in the III Vale Web Livre